MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-historical-analytics-reports.md

 Perform the following steps to enable users with different privileges to access reports beyond the default ones.

-1. In Dynamics 365, go to **Settings** and select **Advanced settings**.
+1. In Dynamics 365, go to **Settings**, and select **Advanced settings**.

 1. Select **Security** and then **Security roles**.

 1. Select the security role that you want to enable access for.
-For example, agent manager.
+(For example, agent manager.)

 1. Select the **Custom Entities** tab.

-1. Grant Read privileges to the following entities:
+1. Grant read privileges to the following entities:
    - **Omnichannel historical analytics**
    - **Insights**